KartikKannapur/Twitter-Bot/README.md

 4. Working with Yahoo!
 Pipes:
 Yahoo!
 Pipes does the most of our work.
 We will run our new Feedburner feed through a series of filters to eliminate potential spam, remove any replies, and then add “RT @”+username to the front of the tweet so as to retweet the information.
 *Go to Yahoo!
 Pipes and Create a New Pipe.
+*Fetch the feed and filter your content.
+*Loop through each item in the Twitter Feed and Retweet.
+*Save and Run the pipe via Yahoo pipes.
 *Get as RSS should be something like this - http://pipes.yahoo.com/pipes/pipe.run?_id=d26d81fede2c489568663bba1cecd7d2&_render=rss

 5. TwitterFeed:
 *Go to http://twitterfeed.com/ ,Create a new account and login.
+*Get the RSS feed from Yahoo Pipes and authorize the application

+DONE!